edmondchui/buffer-ruby/README.md

 buffer is a Buffer API Wrapper written in Ruby.
 It provides more thorough API coverage than the existing gem.

-Since the gem is currently in ALPHA development, the interface is prone to change.
-Please wait until v0.1.0 is released to become reliant on interface.
-As it stands, all of the basic API calls in BufferApp's spec are available.
-Some of the optional params are yet to be implemented.

 ## Installation

 [![Coverage Status](https://coveralls.io/repos/zph/buff/badge.png?branch=master)](https://coveralls.io/r/zph/buff?branch=master) [![Build Status](https://travis-ci.org/zph/buff.png?branch=master)](https://travis-ci.org/zph/buff) [![Code Climate](https://codeclimate.com/github/zph/buff.png)](https://codeclimate.com/github/zph/buff)